Frequently Asked Questions

 Select Garnet Transport products come with a three-year warranty.
 All other products come with a one-year standard parts warranty.
 Please refer to the back of the user manual to find out warranty coverage for your product.

-Remove the cover of the display enclosure and it should be on the back of the faceplate.
+On the displays, remove the cover of the display enclosure and it should be on the back of the faceplate.

 The battery in the 808-P2 Special lasts between 8 to 10 years under normal operation.